AngKhaiPin/Assignment-Cpp/PART2.md

 1. Fixed some of the game UI, during alien movement and when it ends.
 2. Implemented zombie movement and its UI.
-3. Improved on the rock items, so when alien hits the rock, will print out which object discover.
+3. Added additional feature 1.
-4. Improved on the health items, so alien hp is recover accordingly.
+4. Improved on the rock items, so when alien hits the rock, will print out which object discover.
-5. Implemented multiple zombies movement.
+5. Improved on the health items, so alien hp is recover accordingly.
-6. Added arrow command
+6. Implemented multiple zombies movement.
-7. Added quit command
+7. Added arrow command
-8. Refered to Lester's pass by reference method to implement alien attack zombie.
+8. Added quit command
-9. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.
+9. Refered to Lester's pass by reference method to implement alien attack zombie.
-10. Added gameover function to implement the part where alien got defeated by zombie.
+10. Improved on the zombie attack alien where zombie is unable to attack alien when not in range.
-11.
+11. Added gameover function to implement the part where alien got defeated by zombie.

 ### Lester Liew Jun Min